Get Help Today. (800) 516-4357

 As long as you continue to make it easier on them to keep abusing substances, they are going to continue to do so.
 Enabling your partner does not force them to see the problems related to their addiction, much less face them, and it does more harm than good.

-1. Stop denying that a problem exists.
-Denial is common in addiction.
-However, it does not help either of you when you do not acknowledge the issues at hand and decide to find a way to deal with them.
+1. Accept that a problem exists.
+Acknowledge the issues at hand and decide to find a way to deal with them.

 2. Evaluate and stop enabling behaviors.
 When you make excuses or lie for your spouse to help them out of an embarrassing or potentially damaging situation, you are allowing them to continue abusing substances instead of recognizing and facing the problems that come with addiction.